httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 Such features SHOULD take into account the following aspects of the information exposed:

 * Entropy - Exposing highly granular data can be used to help identify users across multiple requests to different origins.
 Reducing the set of header field values that can be expressed, or restricting them to an enumerated range where the advertised value is close but is not an exact representation of the current value, can improve privacy and reduce risk of linkability by ensuring that the same value is sent by multiple users.
-* Sensitivity -  The feature SHOULD NOT expose user sensitive information.
+* Sensitivity -  The feature SHOULD NOT expose user-sensitive information.
 To that end, information available to the application, but gated behind specific user actions (e.g. a permission prompt or user activation) SHOULD NOT be exposed as a Client Hint.
 * Change over time - The feature SHOULD NOT expose user information that changes over time, unless the state change itself is also exposed (e.g. through JavaScript callbacks).

 Different features will be positioned in different points in the space between low-entropy, non-sensitive and static information (e.g. user agent information), and high-entropy, sensitive and dynamic information (e.g. geolocation).
 User agents SHOULD consider the value provided by a particular feature vs these considerations, and MAY have different policies regarding that tradeoff on a per-feature basis.

-Implementers ought to consider both user and server controlled mechanisms and policies to control which Client Hints header fields are advertised:
+Implementers ought to consider both user- and server- controlled mechanisms and policies to control which Client Hints header fields are advertised:

   - Implementers SHOULD restrict delivery of some or all Client Hints header fields to the opt-in origin only, unless the opt-in origin has explicitly delegated permission to another origin to request Client Hints header fields.
-  - Implementers MAY provide user choice mechanisms so that users can balance privacy concerns with bandwidth limitations.
-However, implementers SHOULD also be aware that explaining the privacy implications of passive fingerprinting to users can be challenging.
+  - Implementers considering providing user choice mechanisms that allow users to balance privacy concerns against bandwidth limitations need to also consider that explaining to users the privacy implications involved, such as the risks of passive fingerprinting, is challenging and likely impractical.
   - Implementations specific to certain use cases or threat models MAY avoid transmitting some or all of Client Hints header fields.
 For example, avoid transmission of header fields that can carry higher risks of linkability.

 Implementers SHOULD support Client Hints opt-in mechanisms and MUST clear persisted opt-in preferences when any one of site data, browsing history, browsing cache, cookies, or similar, are cleared.